 In addition to studies done on the retrieved sediment, headspace gas samples and pore water samples obtained from hemipelagic sediment were also analyzed.
 Pore water samples from turbiditic units were generally not obtained because it is not possible to collect meaningful pore water data from such permeable material.
 Alkalinity values increased from 3.5 mM in the uppermost two sections to a maximum of 7 mM at 52.9 mbsf before decreasing to relatively constant values of 5.4 mM from 72.7 mbsf to the deepest sample at 195 mbsf. pH values are more variable (8.0-7.1) than those observed in Hole U1394B, but no consistent pattern is observable in the data, suggesting there may be some analytical artifacts in the data.
-Ammonium concentrations increased from 30 $\mu$ M in the uppermost sample to 1.5 mM at 72.7 mbsf and only increased gradually to 1.21 mM at 185 mbsf.
+Ammonium concentrations increased from 0.1 mM in the uppermost sample to 1.1 mM at 72.7 mbsf and only increased gradually to 1.2 mM at 185 mbsf.
 These values are lower than those observed in Hole U1394B and are consistent with the greater water depth of Site U1395, which results in greater oxidation of the organic matter before it reaches the seafloor.
-Calcium concentrations are only slightly lower than bottom water values in samples from the uppermost 106 m of the hole but show an excursion to higher values between 117.4 and 185.6 mbsf before decreasing to close to seawater values in the deepest sample (195 mbsf) (Fig. F9).
+Calcium concentrations are only slightly lower than bottom water values in samples from the uppermost 106 m of the hole but show an increase to higher values toward the deepest sample (195 mbsf) (Fig. F9).
 In contrast, magnesium concentrations show a distinct decrease at the same depth interval.
 This simultaneous increase in calcium and decrease in magnesium is typical for pore water influenced by water-rock interaction processes with basaltic glass.
 Hence, it is possible that the covariation in calcium and magnesium concentrations in the deeper section of Hole U1395B may reflect a higher basaltic component in the volcanogenic material at this horizon.
 Potassium concentrations decrease with depth, consistent with the reaction of pore water with volcanic material.
-Sulfate concentrations are slightly depleted relative to seawater and show no consistent trend with depth.
+Total sulfur concentrations are slightly depleted relative to seawater and show no consistent trend with depth.
 Chloride concentrations fluctuate within the normal range (550-570 mM) expected for pore water obtained from squeezing carbonate sediment.

-IODP Site U1396 (proposed Site CARI-01C; 16°30.49'N, 62°27.10'W; 801 mbsl) is the northwestern most site drilled during Expedition 340 (Table T1; Fig. F3).
+IODP Site U1396 (proposed Site CARI-01C; 16°30.49'N, 62°27.10'W; 801 mbsl) is the most western site drilled during Expedition 340 (Fig. F3; Table T1).

 The bathymetric survey for Site U1396 revealed a region bounded by a topographic high to the north and by two large canyons to the south.
-Site survey data indicate that this site could penetrate regular (unperturbed) seismic reflectors.
-The drill site is located directly on the topographic high to minimize any perturbations (e.g., related to turbidites).
+Site survey data indicated that this site could penetrate regular (unperturbed) seismic reflectors.
+The drill site is located on the topographic high to minimize any perturbations (e.g., related to turbidites).
 Site U1396 is located in the same area as the 5.75 m long CAR-MON 2 core taken during the Caraval cruise in 2002.
-Sediment recovered in the CAR-MON 2 core provides a stratigraphic record extending back ~250 k.y., as shown by O chronostratigraphy.
+Sediment recovered in the CAR-MON 2 core provides a stratigraphic record extending back ~250 k.y., as shown by $\delta^{18}$ O chronostratigraphy.
 The calculated sedimentation rate (including tephra) is ~2.3 cm/k.y.
 (Le Friant et al., 2008).
+The recovered core also contained material from several explosive Plinian eruptions, which had not previously been identified on land (Le Friant et al., 2008).